jdbrowndev/distributed-systems-p2p/README.md

 # Usage

 Run `bin/peer -c` to start the program and its command-line interface.
-If you want to start the program without the command-line interface (i.e. as a daemon), leave off the `-c` flag.
+If you want to start the program without its command-line interface (i.e. as a daemon), leave off the `-c` flag.

 Once the program starts, run `help` to view a list of commands.
 If a command requires arguments, you can type in the command without arguments to view its usage.